microsoft/WindowsProtocolTestSuites/TestSuites/FileServer/docs/FileServerUserGuide.md

 ![](./image/FileServerUserGuide/image140.png)

+Repeat the steps except for setting the share location on the scale-out file server role on **Select the Server and path for this share** page and setting the share name to **SMBClustered** on **Specify share name** page.

 To create a file share on the file server for scale-out application data, first add an existing free cluster disk (**Assigned To** is **Available Storage**) as **Cluster Shared Volumes** like below.

 ![](./image/FileServerUserGuide/image141.png)